Er1kkkaaaa/ApproximateCFE/README.md

 CFE_datasets: Contains the original datasets used to train the Linear SVM.
 ImplementationResults: Includes results for each dataset at different stages of the algorithm:
     Step 1 & 2: Identifies records that do not yield a Counterfactual Explanation (CFE) under strict constraints.
 These constraints are then relaxed.
-The results of these two steps are located in the folders marked as {dataset name}_L1.
+The results of these two steps are denoted as Step1_failed (containing the records for which Z3 failed to provide a CFE for) and Step2 (containing the optimal values of the slack variables introduced to relax the initial hard constraints).
-    Step 3: Updates the hard constraint intervals using the slack values determined in Step 2, noted in the {dataset name}_L0.
+    Step 3: Updates the hard constraint intervals using the slack values determined in Step 2, noted as Step3.

 Setup Instructions
 To ensure the notebooks function correctly, follow these steps: